jasonsoft-net/koa-controller/README.md

 # koa-controller
-Controller extension for @koa/router and koa-router middleware 🦞
+Controller plugin by @koa/router or koa-router middleware 🦞